jaybee84/benchscofi/README.md

 This repository is a part of the EU-funded [RECeSS project](https://recess-eu-project.github.io) (#101102016), and hosts the implementations and / or wrappers to published implementations of collaborative filtering-based algorithms for easy benchmarking.

-## Benchmark AUC values (default parameters, single random training/testing set split) [updated 7/21/23]
+## Benchmark average disease-wise and global AUC values (default parameters, single random training/testing set split) [updated 8/02/23]

 These values (rounded to the closest 3rd decimal place) can be reproduced using the following command